reflexivesecurity/reflex-engine/README.md

 # pangoloc-detect
-Establishes guardrails for AWS Environment
+Terraform modules for detective Guardrails in an AWS environment